Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 ## Overview
 Duration: 1

 In this guide, we'll be walking you through how to build a time series forecasting model using Zepl's data science notebook with data loaded from Snowflake's Data Marketplace!
+We will be forecasting on stock market close values. _Please note:_ This walk through is not to be used for investing purposes.
+This is intended to be used as a guide to demonstrate an example of how to use Zepl and Snowflake.

 ### Prerequisites
 - Familiarity with Python